TAAL-GmbH/bsv-example/README.md

 `node index.js generate`

-This generates a private key and prints out the WIF (Wallet Interchange Format) and address.
+This generates a private key and saves your newly generated WIF (Wallet Interchange Format) to a text file (wif.txt).
+It will also print out your address.

 The WIF will be used later.
 Now send some test coins to your address using the faucet website https://faucet.bitcoincloud.net

-Now call write adding your WIF as another arguement.
+Now call write adding the text you want to write as another arguement.

-`node index.js write KwpVuu478dqjR7R7qUnUMqdC72X2X5HrHy39djdTMsDSwCVTK17B`
+`node index.js write hello`

 This will return the transaction Id which you can use to look up the transaction on [test.whatsonchain.com](https://test.whatsonchain.com/)